briancarbs/moquette_TLS/README.md

 #Moquette Broker Utilizing SSL/TLS

 To run a generic unmolested version of the Moquette MQTT Broker download the Moquette distribution tar, untar the archive and run the script 'sh moquette.sh' from /bin.
 This starts an un-encrypted local broker listening on port 1883.
+Better yet check out the master branch and clone Andrea's [repo]("https://github.com/andsel/moquette").
+This purpose of this repo is to display and share a working secured MQTT broker with encrypted coms.
+Feel free to clone the repo and run the broker from source or embedd in your Maven project following the directions below...

 ## Docmentation